ledes/participant-platform/README.md

 ### Use in development
 In order to use this app in development:
- * Make sure to use `ruby 2.3.0` and have PostgreSQL running
+ * Make sure to use `ruby 2.3.0` and have PostgreSQL running. if you don't have this version make sure to install it.
+   For intalling new ruby versions I personally use `rvm`, but there are [other ways](https://superuser.com/questions/340490/how-to-install-and-use-different-versions-of-ruby).
+After installing it, make sure you are using it. `rvm use 2.3.0`
+ * Make sure to have a rails environment set up.
+This [link](https://gorails.com/setup/osx/10.12-sierra) explains how to set it up
  * Download the repo and access the folder within the rails app in Terminal
  * Run `bundle install`
  * Run `rake db:create && rake db:migrate && rake db:seed`
  * Run `rails s` to start the server

 ### Test
-This app has test for the models using Rspec.
-In order to run them type in terminal while you are in the project folder `rspec spec`
+This app has tests for the models using Rspec.
+In order to run them type in terminal while you are in the project folder `rspec spec`.

 ### What are some measures we could take to secure this application?